tweag/nickel/notes/overriding.md

 are labelled with both a `metadata` and a Nickel expression `e`.
 In this context, a `metadata` is a (meta-)record which field names corresponds to meta attributes `custom,priority,default,contract` and so on.
 Fields are optional, excepted `priority`, which must always be defined.
-In Rust syntax:

 ```haskell
 data Metadata = Metadata {